tormarod/destinos-THAC/README.md

 - **Drag & Drop Ranking**: Reorder selected destinations by dragging
 - **Real-time Validation**: Check for order conflicts and quota limits
 - **Submission Management**: View and update your submissions
+- **Scenario Selection**: Choose from 4 different allocation simulation scenarios
+- **Blocked Items Selection**: For scenario 2, select specific locations or centers to simulate as unavailable
+- **Competition Depth Control**: For scenario 3, configure how many preferences of higher priority users to simulate as blocked
+- **Rate Limit Display**: Shows countdown timer when allocation requests are rate-limited

 ### Key Components